-While they make incredibly tasty snacks, they aren’t good for your health and longevity.
+While they make delicious snacks, they aren’t good for your health and longevity.
 Instead of packing processed junk, pack a bunch of highly nutritious foods like fresh fruit.

-They are one of the most sugary tasting fruits which can help curb sugar cravings.
-As a produce, they last a good amount of time for longer road trips.
+They are one of the most sugary tasting fruits, which can help curb sugar cravings.
+As produce, they last a good amount of time for long road trips.

 But above all, bananas are incredibly nutritious and excellent for your health.

-Some people stay away from fruits because of their “sugar” content, but realize that natural occurring sugars (glucose and fructose) are completely different than processed sugars (like white sugar you’ll find in typically candy bars and chocolate).
+Some people stay away from fruits because of their “sugar” content but realize that naturally occurring sugars (glucose and fructose) are completely different than processed sugars (like white sugar you’ll find in typically candy bars and chocolate).

 Natural healthy sugars feed your body clean energy while processed sugars make you sick.

-You’ve probably head that “not all carbs are the same”.
+You’ve probably heard that “not all carbs are the same.”
 This couldn’t be more accurate!